Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 - End the session by holding your hands up and saying something like, “that’s it, all over.”

-Notice that each session is started by a prompt and ended with one.
+Notice that each session is started with a prompt and ended with one.
 This teaches your dog that training begins and ends when you say so.
 It gets him ready to start and releases him when done.

 The keys are to be very methodical and deliberate.
 As discussed earlier, don’t use a plastic bag or telegraph a movement with the clicker or marker.
 We want to train the marker as the cue or bridge to the reward, not anything else.